Why Print Remains an Effective Marketing Channel for 2019 and Beyond

 5. Print is Highly Personal

 Print offers the same personalization options as digital channels if you take advantage of the right solutions.
-Variable data and print-on-demand solutions allow marketers to create a highly personal and contextual message along with unique designs through dynamic personalization.
+Variable data and print-on-demand solutions allow marketers to create a highly personal and contextual message along with unique designs through dynamic personalization, like these packets that welcome a new student - by name - to Salem University.

 6. Print is Versatile